 Starting an LLC in Mississippi

 If you're starting your own business, you've probably given a lot of thought to the type of business structure that you'll create.
 If you want to form an LLC (limited liability company), you should gain an understanding of the relevant law and the requirements of LLC formation.
-Understanding the steps you need to take to form and maintain an LLC in Mississippi will help you make the right decisions for your small business.
+Understanding the steps you need to take to start an LLC will help you make the right decisions for your small business.

-The name that you choose for your limited liability company is essential because it has both marketing and legal implications.
+Choosing your Mississippi LLC name is an essential part of the formation process because it has both marketing and legal implications.
 You don't want to choose a business name that misses the mark with potential customers.
 You also don't want to choose a business name that runs afoul of Mississippi LLC laws.

 It's best to start with a list of potential names that you think will be appealing to your target audience.
 Next, narrow your list down based on the state naming requirements.

 - Must contain the terms "limited liability company" or the abbreviations "L.L.C." or "LLC"